 The President did arrive around midday to The Merrion on Monday 23rd of May and headed to the 2,100-square-foot penthouse suite at Mornington House, one of four lovingly restored Georgian townhouses that comprise the hotel and that are joined with a contemporary Garden Wing.

 "A light healthy lunch" was prepared under supervision from White House catering advisers who vetted everything served.
-Unfortunately due to the Icelandic Ash Cloud the president had to fly out the same evening for the UK.
+Unfortunately, due to the Icelandic Ash Cloud, the president had to fly out the same evening for the UK.

-The Merrion Hotel, Dublin
+The Merrion Hotel, Co.
+Dublin

-Historical Visits through the years...
+Historical Visits throughout the years...

-General Charles De Gaulle's Visit to Ireland
+General Charles De Gaulle's visit to Ireland

-On April 1969 General de Gaulle resigned his office as President of the France, and the General touched down in Ireland just two weeks later.
+On April 1969 General de Gaulle resigned his office as President of France, and the General touched down in Ireland just two weeks later.
 De Gaulle used his holiday in Connemara in the west of Ireland to rest, to begin writing his memoirs and tracing his ancestors, on his mother’s side, the MacCartans from Co Down.

 General and Mme de Gaulle chose Cashel House as their Irish hideaway.
-The British Prime Minister Harold Macmillan had also stayed at Cashel House in the days before it became an hotel.
+The British Prime Minister Harold Macmillan had also stayed at Cashel House in the days before it became a hotel.
 At the time of de Gaulle’s visit, the hotel had been open only a year; the McEvilly Family, who had just bought the Victorian property, run it still today.

-Situated in the heart of Connemara on the West coast of Ireland Cashel House Hotel is set in 50 acres of award winning gardens containing flowering shrubs and woodland walks.
+Situated in the heart of Connemara on the West coast of Ireland Cashel House Hotel is set in 50 acres of award-winning gardens containing flowering shrubs and woodland walks.

 When de Gaulle left, he wrote with the economy of a military man just one word in the visitors’ book — “Excellent”.

-Cashel House, Co.
+Cashel House, Connemara, Co.
 Galway

 American President John.
 F. Kennedy's Visit to Ireland

-Former American President John Fitzgerald Kennedy, was a son of two families whose roots stretched back to Ireland.
+Former American President John Fitzgerald Kennedy was a son of two families whose roots stretched back to Ireland.
 The Fitzgerald family were from County Limerick in western Ireland.
 Between 1846 and 1855, some of the Fitzgeralds migrated to America to escape the devastating potato famine.
 During the same period that the Fitzgeralds migrated to America, Patrick Kennedy, a cooper, left his ancestral home in Dunganstown, County Wexford, and sailed for the United States.

-During his visit to Ireland in 1963 President Kennedy visited his ancestral homestead, a small croft building and farm near New Ross in County Wexford.
+During his visit to Ireland in 1963, President Kennedy visited his ancestral homestead, a small croft building and farm near New Ross in County Wexford.
 Tea had been laid out on trestle tables in the yard and a banner declared "Welcome home, Mr President".
-The president spent about an hour chatting with his Irish family, cut a large cake and with teacup in hand said: "I want to drink a cup of tea to all those Kennedys who went and all those Kennedys who stayed."
+The president spent about an hour chatting with his Irish family, cut a large cake and with a teacup in hand said: "I want to drink a cup of tea to all those Kennedys who went and all those Kennedys who stayed."